-Of course, every homeschooling family looks different, and I only have one child that I am homeschooling, but imagine yourself in my shoes with a table full of kids.
+Of course, every homeschooling family looks different, and I only have one child that I am homeschooling, but imagine yourself in my shoes, but with a table full of your kids.

 After breakfast we move to the homeschool table, AKA dining table, and I read from the Teacher’s Guide/text.
 My daughter opens up her middle school notebook and takes some notes as I read.